Computer Crime Investigator Overview

 16. Identify and recommend methods for preservation and presentation of computer evidence.

 17. An ability to work and collaborate well with a team.

-Computer Forensics is one of the fastest growing areas of the tech industry and InfoSec Institute is proud to offer a Combined Computer and Mobile Forensics Boot Camp for those looking to get their foot in the door.
+Computer Forensics is one of the fastest growing areas of the tech industry and Infosec is proud to offer a Combined Computer and Mobile Forensics Boot Camp for those looking to get their foot in the door.
 This course prepares students for the three industry recognized computer forensic certifications, the IACRB Certified Computer Forensics Examiner (CCFE), IACRB Certified Mobile Forensics Examiner (CMFE), and (ISC)2 Certified Cyber Forensics Professional (CCFP).

 According to the Department of Labor, demand is expected to grow 22% over the next decade for investigators which is much faster than average.
 This is due to the high rise in criminal activity on the Internet to include fraud, harassment, copyright infringements, identity theft, and privacy infringements.
 In addition, corporations need help with the prevention of industrial spying, protecting confidential information, preventing hackers from damaging computer systems, and dealing with increasing litigation, and many other computer related problems.

 Computer Crime Investigator Resources